Follow this tutorial for a beautiful lattice pie crust topping. Watch the video tutorial above and read through all my tips before beginning.

 - Watch the video tutorial above for a visual of each step.
 (Latticing is better seen than explained!)

-- Make dough in advance: Prepare pie dough through step 5.
+- Make dough in advance: Prepare my pie crust recipe through step 5.
 Chill in the refrigerator overnight.

 - After you roll out the bottom crust and fill your pie, it’s time to lattice.
 On a lightly floured surface with a floured rolling pin, roll out top pie crust into a 12-inch circle.
 It’s ok if it’s not a perfect circle, as long as it’s 12 inches in diameter.